 Seems like Nikon did a good job with the re-sizing / down-sampling of images when creating sRAW files.
 Looking at the above image samples, the sRAW format yields very similar results below ISO 12800 and superior results in all other cases.
 The images from the RAW down-sampling process look a bit sharper, but that’s because of the differences in resizing algorithms.
 If one were to apply some sharpening in NX-D / ACR, those sharpness differences would certainly diminish, although they could add a bit more noise if not done right.

 Sadly, Adobe Camera RAW 8.6 is quite poor at rendering high ISO images from the D810.
-And if you use sRAW, Adobe silently applies negative exposure compensation, as demonstrated in this article.
+And if you use sRAW, Adobe silently applies negative exposure compensation.
 I really hope Adobe will address these issues in the next release.